LisbonLisboaPortugal.com

 If you are visiting Lisbon as a cruise ship passenger, you could join the tour at Largo do Chafariz de Dentro (10) and follow it up to the Rua Augusta (15) to continue the tour at Rossio Plaza (1).

-During the heat of summer, or if you prefer a more relaxed pace of sightseeing, this tour could easily be divided into two parts.
+During the heat of summer, or if you prefer a more relaxed pace of sightseeing, you could easily divide this tour into two parts.
 Day one would cover points 1 to 14, and the second day would follow the route from points 15 to 26.

 This section provides details of the walking tour and included images of the main sights along the route.